See additional exhibit collection guides

 From its inception, Baker Library has collected rare and unique materials that focus on the evolution of business and industry.

 Special Collections' de Gaspé Beaubien Reading Room is open to all users by appointment.
 Please contact firstname.lastname@example.org for additional information on our access policies.

-Special Collections has moved to offering services virtually, but we remain committed to assisting our users.
-Please reach out to us at email@example.com so we can work together to meet your research needs.
+If you are unable to visit to use our collections, please reach out to us at email@example.com so we can work together to meet your research needs.

 Baker Library collects and makes available the records of business dating from the 14th century to the present and the records of the Harvard Business School since its founding in 1908.
 These varied collections include corporate archives, manuscripts, account ledgers, rare books, broadsides, photographs, company annual reports and audiovisual and digital materials, as well as works of art by a diverse range of artists from around the world.